Food security in the Central Valley, California: Farm workers/operators numbers

 77,850 farm workers and operators were recorded in the 2012 census; however, this number is likely higher because agricultural census information may not account for undocumented workers.
 In 2013, it was estimated that there were 350,000 agriculture workers in California, half of which were undocumented.
 A California Institute for Rural Studies publication found that undocumented people were more likely to face food insecurity.
 Indigenous farmworkers are more susceptible to food insecurity because they often don't have access to government services that help food insecure families.

 The counties with the most agricultural workers and operators were Fresno (5,838 people total), Tulare (4,931 people total), and Stanislaus (4,143).

 Average Median Household Income

-The average Median Household Income in California is $55,775.
-The only two counties that have substantially higher Median Household Income are El Dorado County ($75,575) and Placer County ($76,203).
-All other counties have lower Median Household Incomes, with Tulare ($42,637), Tehama ($40,292), and Merced ($42,879) having the three lowest Median Household Incomes within the Central Valley.
+The average median household income in California is $55,775.
+The only two counties that have substantially higher median household income are El Dorado County ($75,575) and Placer County ($76,203).
+All other counties have lower median household incomes, with Tulare ($42,637), Tehama ($40,292), and Merced ($42,879) having the three lowest within the Central Valley.